flyway/flywaydb.org/documentation/configuration/secretsManagement.md

 In order to read these secrets you need to configure just the following Flyway parameters:
 - [flyway.vault.url](/documentation/configuration/parameters/vaultUrl) - This is the REST API URL of your Vault server e.g. `http://localhost:8200/v1/`
 - [flyway.vault.token](/documentation/configuration/parameters/vaultToken) - This is the Vault token required to access your secrets e.g. `s.abcdefghijklmnopqrstuvwx`
 - [flyway.vault.secrets](/documentation/configuration/parameters/vaultSecrets) - This is a comma-separated list of paths to secrets that contain Flyway configurations.
 This must start with the name of the engine and end with the name of the secret.
-In our cause we would set `flyway.vault.secrets=kv/test/1/config,kv/data/test/2/config`
+In our case we would set `flyway.vault.secrets=kv/test/1/config,kv/data/test/2/config`

-After configuring the above parameters, we would be able to connect to a database in Flyway without configuring a database connection locally as all of the necessary configuration would be read from Vault.
+After configuring the above parameters, we would be able to connect to a database in Flyway without configuring a database connection locally, as all the necessary configuration would be read from Vault.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/configuration/placeholder">Placeholders<i class="fa fa-arrow-right"></i></a>